 Colorado high court considers pot firing case

-Coats is making his argument under a state law that's intended to protect cigarette smokers from being fired for legal behavior off the clock.
+Dish says that because pot is still illegal federally, medical marijuana is not a lawful activity covered by a state law intended to protect cigarette smokers from being fired for legal behavior off the clock.

 The case is being watched closely around the country.
 Twenty-three states allow medical marijuana, but courts have ruled against patients who have been fired for using it.